bluegunnar15/CS260-startup/README.md

 # CS260-startup
 startup project for cs260
-THis is me, modifing the readme file again on github
+This is me, modifing the readme file again on github change made: a typo from above